akajuvonen/beep-reader-player/README.md

 ## Dependencies

-Initially just python, virtualenv and pip are needed.
-Use virtualenv (highly recommended): `virtualenv env_folder --no-site-packages`.
+Initially you need python and virtualenv to be installed.
 You can install needed dependencies using `make init`.
-The required packages are listed in `requirements.txt`.
+The virtual environment and dependency installation are automatically done, system python packages are not affected.
+The packages are also listed in `requirements.txt`.

 ## Running

 After installing the required dependencies, use `make run` to run the example program in found in main function.
+It should play back a short melody.

 ## Options